Beyond Numeric Rewards: In-Context Dueling Bandits with LLM Agents

 \section{Algorithm-Enhanced LLMs for Dueling Bandits}

-Classic DB algorithms such as Interleaved Filter 2 (IF2)~\cite{yue2012k} are known to be near-optimal, with matching regret upper and lower bounds up to multiplicative constants.
-To address the challenges identified in Table~\ref{tab:llm_summary} of using LLM agents as standalone decision-makers for DB, we propose an LLM-augmented approach to demonstrate the possibility of taking advantage of both LLM agents and classic DB algorithms.
-Our algorithm, \ouralg, enjoys both a regret guarantee and strong empirical performance.
+Classic DB algorithms based on the Explore-then-Exploit framework, such as Interleaved Filter 2 (IF2)~\citep{yue2012k}, are known to be near-optimal, with matching regret upper and lower bounds up to multiplicative constants.
+To address the challenges identified in Section~\ref{sec:results} of using standalone LLM agents for DB, we propose an algorithm-enhanced approach: \textbf{L}LM with \textbf{E}nhanced \textbf{A}lgorithmic \textbf{D}ueling (\textbf{\ouralg}) to demonstrate the possibility of integrating off-the-shelf DB algorithm support with LLM agents through fine-grained adaptive interplay.
+Our framework, \ouralg, enjoys both a regret guarantee and strong empirical performance.